StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 >
 > - Please see [Spark connector upgrades](#spark-connector-upgrades) for behaviour changes among different connector versions.
 > - The connector does not provide MySQL JDBC driver since version 1.1.1, and you need import the driver to the spark classpath
 > manually.
-You can find the driver on [Maven Central](https://repo1.maven.org/maven2/mysql/mysql-connector-java/).
+You can find the driver on [MySQL site](https://dev.mysql.com/downloads/connector/j/) or [Maven Central](https://repo1.maven.org/maven2/mysql/mysql-connector-java/).

 ## Obtain Spark connector